“For the last five years, sales coaching has had the greatest impact on win rates and quota attainment.” – CSO Insights Study

-What is the new reality today for customers and reps, and how can they find innovative approaches to navigate and to overcome these barriers effectively?
+What is the new reality today for customers and sellers, and how can they find innovative approaches to navigate and to overcome these barriers effectively?

 Options and Obstacles

-Options and obstacles might have dramatically shifted for sales reps and customers.
+Options and obstacles might have dramatically shifted for sellers and customers.
 Outline and incorporate new approaches that can drive successful, value-based conversations and outcomes.

 Prioritize the steps and guidance necessary for the reps to be successful in moving forward with innovative customer sales initiatives.

-Taking a step back and reevaluating your sales coaching strategy to enable your customers effectively and sales reps can be pivotal at this time.”
+Taking a step back and reevaluating your sales coaching strategy to enable your customers effectively and sellers can be pivotal at this time.”